 A client may only control the flow of streams in the flow graphs defined by itself.
 In particular, a client may start, halt or scale data streams only in its so-called application domain, which is defined to be the set of data flow graphs specified by this client.
 Depending on the type of application, one or more clients may participate in the process of configuring the application.
 If multiple clients participate, the application is structured into several application domains, one for each participant.
 Each client only knows and controls the objects in its domain.
 When sharing components between clients, their domains overlap.
 The overlapping portions contain the shared components.
-In other words, shared components may be controlled by multiple clients.
-Refer to the simple conferencing scenario depicted in Figure 1.1 for an example.
-In in this scenario, the application consists of several domains, each of which links two components - a virtual microphone and speaker of a given user - to a shared mixer component.
+Clearly, shared components may be controlled by multiple clients.
+For example, consider the simple conferencing scenario depicted in Figure 1.
+In this scenario, the application consists of several domains, each of which links two components - a virtual microphone and speaker of a given user - to a shared mixer component.
 Whenever a new user joins the application, a new domain linking the new user's (virtual) microphone and speaker to the shared mixer is added.